AwesomeChap/Interactive-Maps-In-React/readme.md

 This application demonstrates how can we generate Interactive Maps in React.
 In order to render maps and charts `react-map-gl` library is used.
 You may visit [here](https://react-interactive-maps-demo.herokuapp.com/) in order to see it's live demo.

 ## How to use it ?
 * Upload a `.csv` file which contain dataset.
-You may see sample dataset file `data.csv` located in `server/data` directory in order to get the idea about the files this demo would accept.
+The uploaded `.csv` must be according to the format specified at `data.csv` located in `server/data` directory.
+Apart from uploading your own dataset you can also proceed by clicking `USE DUMMY DATA` button.
 <p align="center">
   <img src="https://github.com/AwesomeChap/Interactive-Maps-In-React/blob/master/uploaded.png" width="800">
 </p>